Connectivity keeping paths for k-connected bipartite graphs: Introduction

 Let $S$ be a separating set of $G$, and the cardinality of a minimum separating set $S$ is denoted by $|S|=\kappa(G)$.
-If $S$ is a minimum separating set of the graph $G$, then the union components $F$ of at least one component of $G-S$ with $G-S-F\neq \emptyset$ is called a fragment $F$ to $S$, and the complementary fragment $G-(S\cup V(F))$ is denoted by $\bar{F}$.
-If a fragment of $G$ does not contain any other fragments of $G$, then it is called an end of $G$.
+If $S$ is a minimum separating set of the graph $G$, then the union components $F$ of at least one component of $G-S$ with $G-S-F\neq \emptyset$ is called a fragment to $S$, and the complementary fragment $G-(S\cup V(F))$ is denoted by $\bar{F}$.
+For any minimum separating set $S'$ and a fixed minimum separating set $S$, if a fragment of $G$ to $S$ does not properly contain another fragment of $G$ to $S'$, then it is called an end of $G$.
 Clearly, every graph contains an end except for the complete graphs.
 For a fragment $F$ of $G$ to $S$, it definitely follows $S=N_{G}(F)$.

 In 1972, Chartrand, Kaigars and Lick \cite{CKL} proved that \emph{every $k$-connected graph $G$ with $\delta (G)\geq \lfloor\frac{3k}{2}\rfloor$ has a vertex $x$ with $\kappa(G-x)\geq k$}.
 Nearly forty years later, Fujita and Kawarabayashi \cite{SK} extended the result, that is, every $k$-connected graph $G$ with $\delta (G)\geq \lfloor\frac{3k}{2}\rfloor+2$ has an edge $xy$ such that $G-\{x,y\}$ remains $k$-connected.
 Furthermore, Fujita and Kawarabayashi \cite{SK} posed a conjecture that \emph{for all positive integers $k$, $m$, there is a (least) non-negative integer $f_{k}(m)$ such that every $k$-connected graph $G$ with $\delta(G)\geq \lfloor\frac{3k}{2}\rfloor+ f_{k}(m)-1$ contains a connected subgraph $W$ of order $m$ such that $G-V(W)$ is still $k$-connected.}